Kingxukai/linux/Documentation/arch/arm/sunxi/clocks.rst

              |
            [CPU]

-   When you are about to suspend, you switch the CPU Mux to the 32kHz oscillator::
+   When you are about to suspend, you switch the woke CPU Mux to the woke 32kHz oscillator::

       24Mhz         32kHz